akshayreddykotha/akshayreddykotha.github.io/_posts/2020-08-07-chipotle-item-analysis.md

 A good check that the sides are mostly not customizable - data sanity check.
 It's good to have these sanity checks once in a while all through the data analysis and modelling to ensure reliable results.
 But that's not the end as there can be variation depending on the region, season, etc. That's where as a data analyst/scientist, one has to use communication witha team member to clarify whether all the listed elements are not customizable.
 Ultimately, data tells a story partially, to make it whole, business knowledge (as simple as the above example) and team play is necessary.

-This brings to the end of this simple walk-through and my plan from here on is to extend this analysis for a market basket analysis or to recommend what can a customer add as an add-on in the next order.
+This brings to the end of this simple walk-through and my plan from here on is to extend this analysis for a market basket analysis or to recommend what can a customer add as an add-on for a future order.

 Off to pondering whether this data is sufficient to do what struck me.
-If you have any ideas or loves different food cuisines, ping me - we can discuss about food or plan to implement the ideas...
+If you have any ideas or loves to try different food cuisines, ping me - we can discuss about food or plan to implement the ideas for a great customer experience...